Gods and Monsters (Moon Knight): Viewership

 According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Moon Knight was the third most in-demand breakout show in the U.S. for the week of May 7–13.
 Breakout shows are defined as the most in-demand series that have premiered within the past 100 days.
 Moon Knight achieved 34.8 times the average series demand.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that it was the third-most watched original series across streaming services for the week of May 2–8 with 715 million minutes watched, which was a series high and a 5% increase from the previous week.
 The streaming aggregator Reelgood, which monitors real-time data from 5 million users in the U.S. for original and acquired streaming programs and movies across subscription video-on-demand (SVOD) and ad-supported video-on-demand (AVOD) services, revealed that Moon Knight was the most-streamed series in the U.S. for the week ending May 11.

 Critical response

-The review aggregator website Rotten Tomatoes reports a 85% approval rating with an average rating of 7.90/10, based on 20 reviews.
+The review aggregator website Rotten Tomatoes reports an 85% approval rating with an average rating of 7.90/10, based on 20 reviews.
 The site's critical consensus reads, "While Moon Knights most interesting elements are somewhat eclipsed by a visual effects-laden showdown, "Gods and Monsters" brings this origin adventure to a satisfying close".

 Writing for Collider, Maggie Boccella gave the episode an "A+", calling Moon Knight the best MCU Disney+ series with "a short, but no less sweet" finale.
 IGNs Matt Fowler gave the episode an 8 out of 10 and called the finale "the mostly action and effects-driven episode".
 Fowler said "Gods and Monsters" was able to "go full-tilt action without totally losing its humanity and fun".
 Den of Geeks Kristen Howard gave the episode 4 out of 5 stars.